 Get that Lingo!

-Using a language learning platform, such as Duolingo or Google Translate, discover some common phrases of another language.
+Using a language learning platform, such as Duolingo or Google Translate, discover some common phrases in another language.

 Good Turn Log

 Our Scout Promise reminds us to do a good turn every day.
-As a Troop, why not keep track of
+Consider keeping track of all of the good

 Can you hike overland without a trail and signposts to help guide you?
 Master the use of a GPS (Global